hexagun123/Habitstone/README.md

 - Burn the streak
 - Be proud of what you've achieved, and show the graphs to others

+## Current TODO
+- fix some bugs on graphs
+- fix some color palette issues
+- configure android and linux release
+- implement account: username and password
+- generation of random tasks
+- <del>lure some beta testers</del>

 ## Future updates
 - The stone
 - Online accounts